 What Is Spousal Support (Alimony) in New York?

-Spousal support also referred to as maintenance in New York, is a court-ordered financial payment from one spouse to another during or after a divorce.
+In New York, spousal support, also called maintenance, is a court-ordered financial payment from one spouse to another during or after a divorce.
 The purpose of spousal support is to help the lower-earning spouse maintain financial stability and, in some cases, become self-sufficient after the end of the marriage.

 Eligibility Criteria for Alimony or Spousal Maintenance